Naltrexone and Bupropion

 Thioridazine: CYP2D6 Inhibitors may increase the serum concentration of Thioridazine.
 Avoid combination

-Thiotepa: May increase the serum concentration of CYP2B6 Substrates.
+Thiotepa: May increase the serum concentration of CYP2B6 Substrates (High risk with Inhibitors).
 Monitor therapy

 Tricyclic Antidepressants: BuPROPion may decrease the metabolism of Tricyclic Antidepressants.
 Management: Seek alternatives when possible.
 Monitor patients receiving these combinations closely for increased serum concentrations (when testing is available) and toxic effects of the tricyclic antidepressant.
 Exceptions: Amoxapine; Protriptyline.
 Consider therapy modification